Why are your research reports not helpful?

 Is your reporting customized to each client’s needs and company culture?
 Or do you simply use your standard template and hand over the results?

 Every client is different.
 I’ve had clients who want just a one-page summary, and others who want to wring every last bit of data from the study, so there’s no such thing as a report that’s “too long.”
 Some value visuals; others want a narrative.
 This shouldn’t just be the preference of the individual client, but the client’s knowledge of how the information will be most useful within the organization.
 If you haven’t discussed this, you’re missing out on a chance to produce something that will actually be used, making you more valuable to your client.

 Is there a broken link in the communication chain?

 Especially in large research agencies, the account manager and the actual report writer may be entirely different people.
 The account manager gets to know the client; the report writer looks at a bunch of data in a vacuum and just writes based on what the data says.
-It’s no different than a caterer learning about the client’s food allergies and preferences, but the chef just cooking whatever dishes can be made from whatever’s in the fridge.
+It’s no different than a caterer learning about the client’s food allergies and preferences, but the chef just cooking dishes that can be made from whatever’s in the fridge.
 Are you fully involving the report writer in client communications?
 If not, the person who most needs the knowledge isn’t receiving it.

 Do you have clients or partners?

-My company has multiple clients we’ve been serving since the 90s.
+Grey Matter Research has multiple clients we’ve been serving since the 90s.
 We seek clients with whom we become partners; solving problems together.